cubiclesoft/jquery-fancyfileuploader/README.md

 * adjustprecision - A boolean indicating whether or not to adjust the final precision when displaying file sizes to the user (Default is true).
 * retries - An integer containing the number of retries to perform before giving up (Default is 5).
 * retrydelay - An integer containing the base delay, in milliseconds, to apply between retries (Default is 500).
 Note that the delay is multiplied by 2 for exponential fallback.
+* recordaudio - A boolean indicating whether or not to display a toolbar button with a microphone icon for recording audio directly via the web browser (Default is false).
+* audiosettings - An object containing valid MediaRecorder options (Default is an empty object).
+* recordvideo - A boolean indicating whether or not to display a toolbar button with a webcam icon for recording video directly via the web browser (Default is false).
+* videosettings - An object containing valid MediaRecorder options (Default is an empty object).
 * preinit - A valid callback function that is called during initialization to allow for last second changes to the settings.
 Useful for altering `fileupload` options on the fly.
 The callback function must accept one parameter - callback(settings).
 * added - A valid callback function that is called for each item after its UI has been added to the DOM.
 The callback function must accept two parameters - callback(e, data).
 * showpreview - A valid callback function that is called after the preview dialog appears.
 Useful for temporarily preventing unwanted UI interactions elsewhere.
 The callback function must accept three parameters - callback(data, preview, previewclone).